Criteria for admission to the Accelerated Baccalaureate program include the following:

 - GPA of a 3.0 or higher on a 4.0 scale, calculated on the most recent 60 credits taken toward the bachelor’s degree or cumulative GPA of a 3.0 or higher on a 4.0 scale on masters or doctoral degree.

-- Two professional/academic references attesting to the applicant’s potential for accelerated study.
+- One professional and one academic reference attesting to the applicant’s potential for accelerated study.

 - A resume/curriculum vitae.